Lesnier/Project-Mapon/README.md

 ## Installation guide

-- Download as zip or clone this repository to your root folder.
+- Download as zip or clone this repository to your root server.

-- If you want to change the name of the root folder modify the file **config.php**  (opcional)
+- If you want to change the name of the folder modify the file **config.php**  (opcional)

 - Make sure you have the Composer package manager installed.
 Then run the following script: